Human Resource Development

 Strengthening On-site Capabilities (Training for production specialists)

-In the area of production specialist training, we are promoting the transmission and enhancement of front-line production skills through a variety of programs, including the Skills and Qualification Early Acquisition Incentive Program for younger employees and the Grand Master System, in which production specialists with a high level of special expertise are recognized as grand masters and work to systematically pass down their skills to younger employees.
-In fiscal 2022, two new grand masters have been recognized, bringing the current total of active grand masters to five.
+In the area of production specialist training, we are promoting the transmission and enhancement of front-line production skills through a variety of programs, including the Skills Qualification Early Acquisition Incentive Program for younger employees and the Grand Master System, in which production specialists with a high level of special expertise are recognized as grand masters and work to systematically pass down their skills to younger employees.
+In fiscal 2023, two new grand masters were recognized, bringing the current total of active grand masters to five including those named last fiscal year.

-2022 Hyogo Monozukuri (production) Skill Competition Lathe First place
+2023 Hyogo Monozukuri (production) Skill Competition Lathe Second place

 To reinforce the leadership of production site supervisors, we provide senior foreman training and foreman training.
 For young employees, we provide basic training programs on KPS* and quality control in which they learn about Kawasaki’s production systems.